Kitware/ParaView/Documentation/dev/build.md

 and macOS (x86_64 and arm64) version are built and tested by our continuous integration system and are considered supported environments.

-Any other environnements and architecture (including Cygwin, MingGW, PowerPC) are considered non-officially supported, however, patches to fix problems with these platforms will be considered for inclusion.
+Any other environments and architecture (including Cygwin, MinGW, PowerPC) are considered non-officially supported, however, patches to fix problems with these platforms will be considered for inclusion.